Vardot/varbase-behat/README.txt

 [1] - If you have a Varbase testing site at this location /var/www/html/varbase_behat/varbase-7-x-3-0-alpha2/docroot

-[2] - Clone this repo to a behat directory /var/www/html/varbase_behat/varbase-7-x-3-0-alpha2/behat
+[2] - Download the latest behat package from "Downloads" section in the Bitbucket repo, and place it in the folder as below /var/www/html/varbase_behat/varbase-7-x-3-0-alpha2/behat

 [3] - Edit the file behat.varbase.yml and change: